Rsoboha/Charity-Water-2/README.md

 # Charity: Water Website
-this us my first website using github
+This is my first website using github